1. Home

 D8: Closure and team celebration

-The lab achieves unacceptable concordance with intended responses on ALK proficiency testing.
-Initially anticipate an analytic issue with the assay and allocate several hours of lab tech and lab director time to troubleshoot the assay.
+The laboratory achieves unacceptable concordance with intended responses on ALK PT.
+Initially anticipate an analytic issue with the assay and allocate several hours of laboratory tech and laboratory director time to troubleshoot the assay.

 D1: Form a team

-The lab achieved acceptable results on 6 of 10 cores.
-The lab registered unacceptable results on 4 of 10 cores – in all unacceptable cores, the intended response was positive and the lab’s submitted response was negative.
+The laboratory achieved acceptable results on six of 10 cores.
+The laboratory registered unacceptable results on four of 10 cores—in all unacceptable cores, the intended response was positive, and the laboratory’s submitted response was negative.
 This suggested insufficient assay sensitivity.
 A team member suggests creating a Fishbone diagram to consider whether there may be alternative or additional causes of the unacceptable PT performance.

 D3: Interim containment action

-Due to high rate of false negative results, and that a negative result has the significant effect of excluding a patient from receiving therapy, the lab will temporarily cease in-house predictive ALK IHC and perform as a send-out.
+Due to the high rate of false negative results, and because a negative result has the significant effect of excluding a patient from receiving therapy, the laboratory will temporarily cease in-house predictive ALK IHC and perform as a send-out.

 D4: Root cause analysis (RCA)

-The TMA is re-reviewed and submitted responses confirmed to reflect staining on the slide (no clerical errors)
+The TMA is re-reviewed and the responses confirmed to reflect staining on the slide (no clerical errors).

-The PSR from the past ALK survey is reviewed for comparison of assay parameters with other laboratories – it is noted that the majority of labs use highly sensitive ALK clones.
-And that other laboratories observing negative results on the 4 cores in question in this analysis were predominately also using ALK1 (not a highly sensitive ALK clone).
+The PSR from the past ALK survey is reviewed for comparison of assay parameters with other laboratories.
+It’s noted that the majority of laboratories use highly sensitive ALK clones, and that other labs observing negative results on the four cores in question were predominately also using ALK1 (not a highly-sensitive ALK clone).

 PT slides were handled according to directions upon arrival.
 No pre-analytic variables felt to contribute to the problem.